Updated

 Price: £405 | After grant: from £55 + installation | Full review →

-The Easee One is the cheapest charger on our site at just £405 for the unit, making it the most affordable option after the OZEV grant.
-It's also one of the most practical for renters.
+The Easee One is the cheapest charger on our site at £405, which makes it the lowest-cost option once the OZEV grant is applied.
+It is also one of the more practical for renting.

 Why it suits renters:

-- Lowest upfront cost — at £405, the grant covers almost the entire unit cost
+- Lowest upfront cost — at £405 the grant covers nearly the whole unit

-- Built-in 4G connectivity — works even if your landlord's Wi-Fi doesn't reach your parking space
+- Built-in 4G — useful when landlord Wi-Fi doesn't reach the parking space

-- Compact and unobtrusive — less likely to draw objections from landlords or building management
+- Compact and unobtrusive — less to argue about with landlords or management

-- Easy to relocate — if you move, an electrician can remove and reinstall it at your new property
+- An electrician can remove and reinstall it at a new address

 Cost breakdown: